 - 1.6.1.
-When the owner's designated representative for design provides the design, design documents and specifications, the fabricator and the erector are not responsible for the suitability, adequacy or building-code conformance of the design. - 1.6.2.
+When the ODRD provides the design, design documents, and specifications, the fabricator and the erector are not responsible for the suitability, adequacy, or building-code conformance of the design. - 1.6.2.
 When the owner enters into a direct contract with the fabricator to both design and fabricate an entire, completed steel structure, the fabricator shall be responsible for the suitability, adequacy, conformance with owner-established performance criteria, and building-code conformance of the structural steel design.
-The owner shall be responsible for the suitability, adequacy and building-code conformance of the non-structural steel elements and shall establish the performance criteria for the structural steel frame.
+The owner shall be responsible for the suitability, adequacy, and building-code conformance of the non-structural steel elements and shall establish the performance criteria for the structural steel frame.